Menopause Fact Sheet

 You can potentially take HRT for as long as the benefits outweigh the risks, which may be for many years.

-This self care aware fact sheet was produced in collaboration with the NHS National Menopause Clinical Reference Group.
+This self-care aware fact sheet was produced in collaboration with the NHS National Menopause Clinical Reference Group.